Commonwealth Cosmos FC

-Commonwealth Cosmos Football Club, nickname "the Hyenas", is a Singaporean semi-professional football club founded in 2014, and based in Commonwealth.
+Commonwealth Cosmos Football Club, nickname "the Hyenas", is a Singaporean amateur football club founded in 2014, and based in Commonwealth.

-The club is currently playing in 2025 Island Wide League.
+The club last played in 2025 Island Wide League.

 History

 The club enters the Football Association of Singapore lower division league, the Island Wide League (IWL) in 2018 where they won the 3rd place.
 In 2019, they won the IWL title and gain promotion to 2020 Singapore National Football League (NFL).

 In 2020, the NFL was renamed as Singapore Football League (SFL).
 Due to the COVID-19 pandemic in Singapore, the first season of SFL started in 2022.

 In 2022, the club begins their SFL 2 journey with a 3–0 loss to Bishan Barx FC.
 However, with reference to Articles 6.1. to 6.5. of the Singapore Football League 2022 Regulations, FAS announced that Commonwealth Cosmos FC shall be considered to have withdrawn from the league.

 In 2025, Commonwealth Cosmos FC returns after two years absence from competitive football, and is currently competing in 2025 Island Wide League.